Sky-Genesis-Enterprise/qphone-os/README.md

 # QPhone OS – The Open Mobile Operating System

-QPhone OS is the flagship mobile operating system powering the **QPhone** – an open-source, eco-conscious, privacy-first smartphone.
-The OS is built in **Rust** for performance and safety, with **Lua** as the scripting language for all default and third-party apps.
+QPhone OS is the flagship mobile operating system powering the **QPhone** – an open-source, eco-conscious, privacy-first smartphone.The OS is built in **Rust** for performance and safety, with **Lua** as the scripting language for all default and third-party apps.
-This project is developed and maintained mainly by (Sky Genesis Enterprise)[https://skygenesisenterprise.com] and its teams of developers.
+This project is developed and maintained mainly by [Sky Genesis Enterprise](https://skygenesisenterprise.com) and its teams of developers.

 ## 🚀 Project Goals